seakyy/Raspberry-Pi/README.md

 ### Second crash:
 Not yet, and hopefully, it doesn’t crash again! <br>

+### Third "crash":
+It wasn't really a crash, I just installed a firewall with strict settings and it blocked port 22 and 443.
+Port 22 is being used for ssh and Port 443 is for HTTPS.

 ## Security
 I installed a new service.
 This helps to prevent brute-force-attacks.
 For further details add a comment.